SeanSutherland/budget-app/README.md

 ### Frontend
 The frontend of the application is built using React.js.
 It was originally a fork of this repository: [material-kit-react](https://github.com/minimal-ui-kit/material-kit-react).

+### Security Notes
+Since this project was designed to be run locally over LAN not all API endpoints have been secured.
+Although application endpoints were secured with the JWT authorization tokens there still exist some adminstrator endpoints for seeding that are not secure.

 ## Demo
 ### Dashboard
 ![Dashboard](./demo/dashboard.png)